adama444/eventflow/README.md

 - PostgreSQL – memory & checkpoints
 - Google Drive API – media & file storage

+## 💾 Conversation Memory (Checkpointing)
+The chatbot supports long-term memory using PostgreSQL.
+Each user’s conversation state is persisted in the database and can be resumed at any time.

+### How it works
+- If you provide a user_id when calling the /chat endpoint, the conversation history will be retrieved from the database.
+- After every new exchange, the updated conversation state is saved back into PostgreSQL.

+### ⚠️ Note
+Make sure your PostgreSQL database is running and correctly configured in .env before using checkpointing.

 ## 📂 Project Structure
 ```
 eventflow/